jeremyButtler/find--Co-infections/README.md

 ![Diagram of how version three works, for asci flow chart see diagrams/v3FlowDiagram.ditaa](diagrams/v3FlowDiagram.png)

+### The consensus building steps

+Find co-infections can build consensus using an inbuilt consensus builder, with Racon, or Medaka.
+It can also use the consensus from one method to another method.
+For passing consensuses, the inbuilt consensus step is always run first and its output consensus is used to with Racon or Medaka_consensus, if Racon is not used.
+The consensus from Racon is then used by Medaka_consensus if Medaka is being used.
+I do not think Medaka can not use a fastq file as a reference, so you should plan on at least using Racon or the inbuilt consensus with Medaka.

-The default consensus building step builds a majority consensus using the top read or consensus and the top three hundred reads.
-In the first part a linked list (sequence) with the references bases is made, with bases from reads having quality scores under ten being set to nothing.
-The top read or consensus is then mapped to the top three hundred reads.
+The default and inbuilt consensus building step builds a majority consensus using the top read or consensus and the top three hundred reads.
+It using the Q-scores assigned to each base to determine if a match, SNP, or insertion should be kept.
+Deletions are not recorded, but can be found at the end based on the percentage of read support each position has.

-Each mapped read is used to get a count of the number of matches, SNPs, and insertions for each position.
-Each match or SNP needs a Q-score of at lest ten to be counted, while insertions need a Q-score of five.
-  Any new SNPs are inserted into the linked list as an alternative base, while new insertions are inserted as a new base.
-However, an alternative base is used if their is an insertion already at the position.
+The first step is to convert the reference sequence into a linked list (sequence) that can support alternative bases (SNPs) and insertions.
+  Each position is recorded, but only bases that have quality scores over ten are counted for the read support.
+For consensuses, all bases are considered to have a quality score of at least ten.

+After building the linked list the reads are mapped to the reference read or consensus for scoring.
+Each SNP or match that has a quality score of ten or more are counted, while each insertion that has a quality score of five or more is counted.
+For new SNPs at a position, an new alternative base is made, while for new insertions a new base is added to the sequences linked list.
+Alternative bases are add to insertions when the position supporting position already has an insertion.
+Multiple insertions are added to the list when their is more than one insertion in a read at a single position.

 ```
                  |a 10 reads|   <- Alternative bases